3timesFaster/Thinkfan_config_yml/README.md

   - [7, 65, 74]
   - [127, 70, 32767]
 ```
-Add them to /etc/thinkfan.conf, including (level, min_temperature, max_temperature):
+Add this to /etc/thinkfan.conf, including (level, min_temperature, max_temperature):

 # 3. Enabling the fan control
 ```
 echo "options thinkpad_acpi fan_control=1" > /etc/modprobe.d/thinkfan.conf
 modprobe thinkpad_acpi
 ```
 You can check with lsmod if thinkfan_acpi is running
 To reload a module you need to remove it with sudo modprobe -r <module>, but this is not always possible, so we might need a reboot here.

 Use systemctl to run/start the service